-&lt;sup>12 The United Nations Legal Identity Agenda 2020- 2030 (UN LIA), backed by the Deputy Secretary-General, was launched as a One UN approach to support of Member States building holistic, country-owned, sustainable civil registration, vital statistics and identity management systems.
-Building on existing systems and structures, these UN LIA's
+11 The United Nations Legal Identity Agenda 2020- 2030 (UN LIA), backed by the Deputy Secretary-General, was launched as a One UN approach to support of Member States building holistic, country-owned, sustainable civil registration, vital statistics and identity management systems.
+Building on existing systems and structures, these UN LIA's efforts to reduce the global identity gap will be closely coordinated across shared value sectors in health and proven interventions aimed at accelerating progress towards Sustainable Development Goal target 16.9-legal identity for all, including birth registration-and SDG 17.19.

-Digital ID or the digitalization of identity is the unique identification of individuals through a digital channel.
-The benefits of Digital ID cuts across not only the entire spectrum of the social and economic domains but also human rights.
+domains but also human rights.
 Digital ID forms a key mechanism for furthering the United Nations concept of "legal identity for all" and supports the attainment of the SDGs and Agenda 2063: The Africa we want.